Tanard Jackson

-Early years
+Early life

 Jackson played high school football at Bullis School in Potomac, Maryland where he played running back and defensive back.
 During his senior year, he was named the team's MVP after totaling 1,132 rushing yards, 15 touchdowns, four interceptions, 78 tackles, and two sacks.
 He finished his career with 252 tackles, a school record 19 interceptions, 3,121 rushing yards, and 39 total touchdowns.